VinnieGrack/terraform-biganimal/README.md

 	echo "TF_VAR_project_id terraform variable is also exported.
 Value is $TF_VAR_project_id" }
 ```
-3. Now, you can use `source ./.profile` command to to use code above in your current terminal.
+3. Now, If you have paste the code in step 2 into .profile file under terraform project, then you can use `source ./.profile` command to to use code above in your current terminal.

 ```console
 source ./.profile
 ```
-4. Now, you can use export command to manage your BA_BEARER_TOKEN and BA_API_URI environment variables, as well as TF_VAR_project_id terraform environment variable as follows.
+4. Now, you can use ba_api_get_call & ba_get_default_project_id  and other export commands to manage your BA_BEARER_TOKEN and BA_API_URI environment variables, as well as TF_VAR_project_id terraform environment variable as follows.

 ```console
 ba_api_get_call
 export_BA_env_vars